-To allow students to enter data from their observations, create student accounts for them.
+To allow students to enter data from their observations, create them student accounts.

 Carbon Activity 4 - The Case of Missing Carbon

 In this activity, your students will:

 - · Learn how trees influence carbon cycle at the global level. - · See how the CO2 concentration and vegetation cycles are monitored by satellites.